SuperSaaS/supersaas-nodejs-api-client/README.md

 For additional troubleshooting, the client can be configured with the `verbose` option, which will log any JSON contents in the request and response to the console, e.g.

     Client.Instance.verbose = true;

+To run the client tests, you will need to install `mocha`:

+    npx mocha

 ## Error Handling